ciren/cilib-tutorial/src/pages/rvar/distributions.md

 Dist.stdNormal.run(rng)
 ```

-Using the functions is pretty straight forward.
-As are the methods, however, some methods make use of `Interval[A]` which you might be be unfamiliar with.
+Using the functions is pretty straight forward, as are the methods, however, some methods make use of `Interval[A]` which you might be be unfamiliar with.
-If that's the case, not to worry, here is how you would do it.
+If that's the case, don't to worry, here is how you would do it.

 ```tut:book:silent
 import spire.implicits._